MLDS-NUS/Learn-Partial/Allen_Cahn/README.md

-# Experiments on Allan-Cahn System
+# Experiments on Allen-Cahn System

-This is an implementation of our method on the Allan-Cahn System.
+This is an implementation of our method on the Allen-Cahn System.

 ## User Manual
 To run all the Python scripts for the Predator-Prey experiment together, execute the `run.sh` file: